Priory GP Practice CIC

 The Law, Clinical Governance and Patient Safety:

-5mg tablets have significant history in NI of redirection and have a significant “street value”.
-Organised Criminals have even been dying and marking synthetic and counterfeit tablets to mimic 5mg tablets.
+5mg tablets have a significant history in NI of redirection and possess significant “street value”.
+Organised criminals have even been dyeing and marking synthetic and counterfeit tablets to mimic 5mg tablets.

-This is not specific to Priory Surgery: Other practices in the North Down Locality and across Northern Ireland have already enacted this change
+This tablet change is not specific to Priory Surgery.
+Other practices in the North Down locality and across Northern Ireland have already enacted this change.